Governed Agent Runtime

 Pea owns the lifecycle, the memory boundary, the policy gates, and the evidence trail.
 The agent operates inside that structure.
 The structure does not operate inside the agent.

-Capability dispatch
+Capability envelope

 02

-Temporal binding
+Temporal canon

 03